Citigroup to return $4.5 mln more in fee overcharges

 As part of the October agreement, CGMI agreed to conduct an internal review of other types of accounts, which is how the bank identified the overcharges related to periods of inactivity.

 The New York attorney general began his investigation of CGMI in 2012 after a complaint from a customer in Westchester, New York, who had negotiated a 1.2 percent fee, but was charged 1.5 percent, costing her more than $3,000 over three years.
-(Additional reporting by David Henry)
+(Reporting By Karen Freifeld.
+Additional reporting by David Henry.
+Editing by Soyoung Kim and Alan Crosby)